top of page

 Reel Breakdown

-1. Pika: Omg!
+1. Omg!
 I did the modeling for this icon and the textures.
-It was so much fun going back and forth and making sure the model looked exactly the same!
+It was so much fun going back and forth and making sure the model looked the same!
 It was my first time preparing a model for live action matching and reference based off a game model.

-2.P.
-Ceru: I did the character modeling and textures for these guys.
+2. I did the character modeling and textures for these guys.
 These are the first "hard surface" modeled characters I've done.
 Usually, characters are soft and round, but these fellas were super tricky because of how complex and intricate their shapes and silhouettes were!

 bottom of page